 - 2 connectors for electrodes, at the middle top & bottom

 - 1 connector for the output at the bottom right corner (on the front side.
-The back
+The back side is mirrored)

 - 3 power line connector ports on the other corners, with 3 pins each: